Resources for Property Research

 City directories can be useful in researching the use of properties, especially after 1938 when reverse lookup began (i.e., listings by address in addition to by name).
 Seattle city directories can be accessed in many places, including the Seattle Municipal Archives, the Seattle Public Library, and the University of Washington.

-The Seattle Public Library has created a 50-page guide, Researching the History of Seattle Buildings, that goes into greater detail on research sources and strategies.
+The Seattle Public Library has created a 50-page guide, Researching the History of Seattle and King County Buildings, that goes into greater detail on research sources and strategies.

 How can I find a photograph of a house?

 The best source for historical photographs of buildings in Seattle and King County is the King County Assessor's property records at the Puget Sound Regional Branch of the Washington State Archives.
 These records are not available on the Internet.
 Information about using these records is available from the Washington State Archives (phone: 425-564-3940).